Farmer standing in queue for urea dies in Telangana | Devdiscourse

 BJP Telangana chief spokesperson K Krishna Saagar Rao said the K Chandrasekhar Rao (KCR)government had "once again let down the farmers of the state."
 He alleged that the short supply of urea was due to utter mismanagement of the state agriculture department and the state agriculture ministry in planning the logistics for distribution of urea.
 According to him, the Central government has allocated 8.5 lakh tonnes of urea to Telangana, while the minimum requirement for the season was only 6.5 lakh tonnes.

 TPCC President Uttam Kumar Reddy had also written to the Chief Minister on the urea crisis three days ago, he said.
-Police said they have registered a case.PTI CORR VVK GDK BN BN.
+Police said they have registered a case..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)